-- A. Ordinarily, accredited programs will be re-examined by site survey within 8 years to determine continued accreditation status or a change in accreditation status (e.g., conditional, withdrawn).
-Additional site surveys may be required for cause as determined by the Boards after reviewing the PTAC's recommendations.
+- A. Ordinarily, accredited programs will be re-examined by site survey within 6 years to determine continued accreditation status or a change in accreditation status (e.g., conditional, withdrawn).
+Additional site surveys may be required for cause as determined by the Boards after reviewing the Commission's recommendations.
 Failure of the program to complete the reaccreditation process may result in a change of accreditation status. - B. At least one current student, graduate, the advisory committee, program instructors, a representative from program administration should be available on-site for the site survey.
 The program director must be available.
-Although discouraged, if approved by the survey team, members may attend virtually during the reaccreditation survey. - C. All records (e.g., copies of evaluations, student files, teaching materials) for students educated and trained by an -accredited program must be maintained for three years and available to the survey team for review. - D. The duration of time the accreditation may be granted to a program is 8 years (full-cycle) or a fraction thereof.
-The PTAC, on behalf of ASHP and ACPE, may request reports at any time between the 8-year site survey intervals.
-Failure to submit reports requested by the PTAC and/or failure to notify ASHP/ACPE of substantive changes to the program may result in a negative impact on accreditation, including but not limited to, on-site survey, 6-month conditional accreditation, or withdrawal of accreditation.
-Additional information requested will be at the discretion of ASHP, ACPE, or the PTAC. - E. Programs must complete and submit an Annual Program Assessment Report (sent electronically via Accreditation Services) to include identification of substantial program changes that may impact quality of accredited programs. - F. In the event that the accreditation standard is revised, all accredited programs will be expected to be compliant within one year of approval or as determined by the Boards.
+Although discouraged, if approved by the survey team, members may attend virtually during the reaccreditation survey. - C. All records (e.g., copies of evaluations, student files, teaching materials) for students educated and trained by an -accredited program must be maintained for three years and available to the survey team for review. - D. The length of time the accreditation may be granted to a program is 6 years (full-cycle) or a fraction thereof. - E. The Commission, on behalf of ASHP and ACPE, may request reports at any time between the 6-year site survey intervals.
+Failure of the program to submit reports as requested may result in reaccreditation being notice of intent to withdraw accreditation, or accreditation withdrawn.
+Additional information requested will be at the discretion of ASHP, ACPE, or the Commission. - F. In the event that the accreditation standard is revised, all accredited programs will be expected to be compliant within one year of approval or as determined by the Boards.